The Ending of Gas Production in Europe’s Largest Field: The Groningen Quake Crisis

 2023-10-02 11:29:38

 The Netherlands has stopped production from Europe’s largest gas field in the province of Groningen.
 According to authorities, production in the Groningen field, which has been shaken by earthquakes for years, ended on Sunday.
 However, eleven boreholes at the site, which was opened in the 1960s, are to be kept open for a year in the event of a “severe winter”.
-Despite the closure, experts warn that quakes in the region could continue.
+Despite the closure, experts warn that quakes in the region might continue.

 ➤ Read more: Why the Netherlands won’t tap the huge Groningen gas field

 The underground gas fields near Groningen in the north of the Netherlands are the largest deposits in Europe.
-For more than two decades, residents have been complaining about earthquakes that are directly attributed to the exploitation of the deposits.
+For more than two decades, residents have been complaining regarding earthquakes that are directly attributed to the exploitation of the deposits.
 Gas production has therefore been reduced in recent years.
 In 2021, only 4.5 billion cubic meters of gas were produced in Groningen.
 In previous years it was over 20 billion cubic meters.

 Gas production should be stopped completely as early as 2022.
-In view of the global energy crisis in the wake of Russia’s war of aggression in Ukraine, the government declared last autumn that 2.8 billion cubic meters of gas should be withdrawn again – the minimum amount necessary to operate the existing sites and infrastructure.
+In view of the global energy crisis in the wake of Russia’s war of aggression in Ukraine, the government declared last autumn that 2.8 billion cubic meters of gas should be withdrawn once more – the minimum amount necessary to operate the existing sites and infrastructure.

 A report by a parliamentary committee of inquiry published in February accused the Dutch authorities of having paid “little attention to the long-term risks” in the successful promotion.
 The parliamentarians called on the government to act.